Wondering if you have what it takes to be admitted to the School of Pharmacy? These are our requirements for future pharmacists.

 You must also submit our Supplemental Application to be considered for admission.

 Academically qualified applicants are invited to an on-site interview for their chosen program.
+To be academically qualified, you should have a prerequisite GPA of 2.75 or higher and a minimum composite PCAT score in the 33rd percentile or higher.
 Eligible students can interview at either or both campuses to which they sought admission.
 The visit lasts about four hours in the afternoon, during which applicants meet with current students, faculty members and the dean.

 Applicants are usually notified within one week of interviewing whether or not they have been selected for admission.